Emotional Eating

 • How to identify the specific emotions, thoughts, and situations that trigger your overeating, so you can regain control and make healthier choices.

-• The simple yet powerful tracking techniques that reveal the hidden patterns in your eating habits—so you can start addressing the root cause, not just the symptoms.
+• Simple, yet powerful techniques that reveal the hidden patterns in your eating habits—so you can start addressing the root cause, not just the symptoms.

 • Why stress is such a powerful trigger for overeating and how to break the cycle before it derails your progress.